jstrassburg/quote-tone/README.md

 # quote-tone

-Since the IBM API isn't free and has quotas, if you'd like to contribute quotes please submit a pull request updating quotes.txt with
+Since the IBM API has quotas and is only free during the beta, if you'd like to contribute quotes please submit a pull request updating quotes.txt with

         author: quote